TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

    $lockFactory = GeneralUtility::makeInstance(LockFactory::class);

-   // createLocker will return an instantiation of class which implements
+   // createLocker will return an instance of class which implements
    // LockingStrategyInterface, according to required capabilities.
    // Here, we are asking for an exclusive, blocking lock.
 This is the default,
    // so the second parameter could be omitted.